Lou100/ListApp/README.md

 # ListApp

+Before downloading the app:

+Make sure you have Java JDK Tools installed.

+Make sure you have Android Studio installed.

 # Introduction

-Uses list view to display an items description price and item name of fruits.
+Uses list view to display an items description, price, and item name of fruits.

 # Getting Started